jqlang/jq/docs/content/manual/dev/manual.md

 Returns the line number of the input currently being filtered.

 ::: Compatibility
-jaq does not provide this function.
+gojq and jaq do not provide this function.
 :::

 ### `$ENV`, `env` {#env}